sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 Previously evaluated gradients are only used in the stationarity test if they were evaluated at points that are within distance evaldist of the current iterate x.
-See opts.opt_tol, opts.ngrad, and the description of PyGRANSO's output argument soln, specifically the subsubfield .dnorm for more information.
+See opts.opt_tol, opts.ngrad, and the description of NCVX's output argument soln, specifically the subsubfield .dnorm for more information.

 maxit